vandresen/DatabaseManager/README.md

 # DatabaseManager

 Database Manager is a free, open source web based tool to manage PPDM database.
+So far this version provides functionality to:
+*Load the PPDM model
+*Transfer well data
-So far this version provides functionality to transfer well data from one PPDM database to another.
+from one PPDM database to another.
 More functionality wil come later including ideally a serverless architecture.